 Our programming is offered to members on a monthly basis.
 Each event focuses on a topic related to innovation, leadership, or professional growth and explores it through a blend of interactive and introspective activities in a hands-on workshop format.
 Our intention is to create space for women to grow and learn.

 Our events are curated and produced in partnership with leading innovation consultancies, brands at the cutting-edge of their industries, and academic institutions to deliver a profound, transformational experience to our members.
-Check out the output from our past events on the WIN Public Drive, our growing innovation playbook.

 “Every time I’ve attended a WIN gathering, I’ve left inspired.
 Every time, I’ve met a new person.
 Every time, I felt pushed to think more strategically about my professional trajectory.”